V Stitch Blanket

 Level – Easy (A great pattern to start with, when you are learning to crochet in the round.)

-You only need 15g of double knit white yarn, a 3mm crochet hook, a small amount of black yarn for the ears, nose, pair of 6mm safety eyes, some scissors and a blunt ended tapestry needle.
+Supplies – You only need 15g of double knit white yarn, a 3mm crochet hook, a small amount of yellow yarn for the beak, pair of 6mm safety eyes, some scissors and a blunt ended tapestry needle.
 And don’t forget the toy stuffing.

 Stitches –